Putilova/ml_dl_tweets_sentiment/README.md

 Some skills from the course:

-Classification models with Scikit-learn.
+Classification models.
 Sentiment analysis with PyTorch and TensorFlow Keras.
-Flask applications.
+Deploying ML models.
+Training and deployment with MLfLow.

 Environment and tools: